navikt/kauthz/README.md

-# kauthz
+# NAPE - Not A Policy Enginge

-Policy based authorization in Kotlin
+Specfication for policy based authorization in Kotlin